MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 ## Impact of using older Office clients to connect to Microsoft 365 services

-After October 13, 2020, ongoing investments to our cloud services will not take into account older Office clients.
+After October 13, 2020, ongoing investments to our cloud services won't take into account older Office clients.
 Over time, these Office clients may encounter performance or reliability issues.
 Organizations that use these older clients will almost certainly face an increased security risk and may find themselves out of compliance depending upon specific regional or industry requirements.

 Therefore, administrators should update older Office clients to versions of Office supported for connecting to Microsoft 365 services.